awaisrauf/ee512/_pages/project.md

 ## Project Components
 ___
-Read these links to learn about the requirements of other components.
+Read these links to learn about the requirements of other components. <br>
 <a href="{{ '/project_proposal/' | prepend: site.baseurl | prepend: site.url }}">Project Proposal</a> <br>
 <a href="{{ '/project_poster/' | prepend: site.baseurl | prepend: site.url }}">Poster and Presentation</a> <br>
 <a href="{{ '/project_poster/' | prepend: site.baseurl | prepend: site.url }}">Final Report</a> <br>